Tom Hanks: 1990–1999: Leading man and acclaim

-Hanks followed Philadelphia with the 1994 hit Forrest Gump which grossed a worldwide total of over $600 million at the box office.
-Hanks remarked: "When I read the script for Gump, I saw it as one of those kind of grand, hopeful movies that the audience can go to and feel ... some hope for their lot and their position in life ...
+Hanks followed Philadelphia with Robert Zemeckis's Forrest Gump (1994), playing the title character, a man with an IQ of 75 who happens to find himself involved with some of the major events in recent American history.
+It grossed a worldwide total of more than $600 million.
+Hanks remarked, "When I read the script for Gump, I saw it as one of those kind of grand, hopeful movies that the audience can go to and feel ... some hope for their lot and their position in life ...
 I got that from the movies a hundred million times when I was a kid.
 I still do."
 Hanks won his second Best Actor Academy Award for his role in Forrest Gump, becoming only the second actor to have accomplished the feat of winning consecutive Best Actor Oscars.
-(Spencer Tracy was the first, winning in 1937–38.
-Hanks and Tracy were the same age at the time they received their Academy Awards: 37 for the first and 38 for the second.)
+(Spencer Tracy was the first, winning in 1937 and ‘38 for Captains Courageous and Boys Town.
+Hanks and Tracy were the same age at the time they received their Academy Awards: 37 years old when they won their first and 38 when they won their second.)

-Hanks' next role as astronaut and commander Jim Lovell in the 1995 film Apollo 13 reunited him with Ron Howard.
-Critics generally applauded the film and the performances of the entire cast, which included actors Kevin Bacon, Bill Paxton, Gary Sinise, Ed Harris, and Kathleen Quinlan.
-The movie also earned nine Academy Award nominations, winning two.
-Later that year, Hanks starred in Disney/Pixar's CGI-animated hit film Toy Story, as the voice of Sheriff Woody.

-Hanks made his directing debut with his 1996 film That Thing You Do! about a 1960s pop group, also playing the role of a music producer.
+Hanks reunited with Ron Howard to play astronaut and commander Jim Lovell in Apollo 13 (1995).
+Critics generally applauded the film and the performances of the entire cast, which included Kevin Bacon, Bill Paxton, Gary Sinise, Ed Harris and Kathleen Quinlan.
+The movie earned nine Academy Award nominations, winning two.
+Hanks also starred in Pixar's Toy Story (1995) as the voice of Sheriff Woody.
+Hanks made his directing debut with That Thing You Do!
+(1996), about a 1960s pop group; he also played the role of a music producer in the film.
 Hanks and producer Gary Goetzman went on to create Playtone, a record and film production company named after the record company in the film.